-In June 2015, GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which eliminates two of the four categories of authoritative GAAP that exist under the existing hierarchy prescribed by Statement 55.
-The two categories that will remain under the new standard are (1) GASB Statements and (2) GASB technical bulletins and implementation guides in addition to AICPA guidance that the GASB clears.
-The provisions in Statement No. 76 are effective for fiscal years beginning after June 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of GovGuam.
+In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations, which addresses accounting and financial reporting for certain asset retirement obligations (AROs) associated with the retirement of a tangible capital asset.
+The provisions in Statement No. 83 are effective for fiscal years beginning after June 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements.

-In August 2015, GASB issued Statement No. 77, Tax Abatement Disclosures, which requires governments that enter into tax abatement agreements to disclose certain information about the agreements.
-The provisions in Statement No. 77 are effective for fiscal years beginning after December 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of GovGuam.
+In January 2017, GASB issued Statement No. 84, Fiduciary Activities, which establishes criteria for identifying fiduciary activities of all state and local governments.
+The provisions in Statement No. 84 are effective for fiscal years beginning after December 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements.